 MATLAB Production Server lets you incorporate custom analytics into web, database, and production enterprise applications running on dedicated servers or in the cloud.
-You can create algorithms in MATLAB, package them using MATLAB Compiler $SDK^{TM}$ , and then deploy them to MATLAB Production Server without recoding or creating custom infrastructure.
+You can create algorithms in MATLAB, package them using MATLAB Compiler SDK^{TM} , and then deploy them to MATLAB Production Server without recoding or creating custom infrastructure.
 Users can then access the latest version of your analytics automatically.
+Each algorithm, when deployed, can behave like a MATLAB function or as a web request handler.